MoBRUEC/MoBRUEC/README.md

 One of my favorite topics is [Platform Economies](https://platformeconomies.com).

 Enterprise Architecture is a domain of activities and responsibilities that sits with me for what feels like an eternity.
-In this video - sorry, only in German! - I talk with peers from OPITZ CONSULTING about the modern day EA role:
+In this video - sorry, only in German! - [I talk with friends from OPITZ CONSULTING about the modern day EA role:](https://www.youtube.com/watch?v=7n0MBTRpND4)
 [![EAM Reloaded](https://img.youtube.com/vi/7n0MBTRpND4/0.jpg)](https://www.youtube.com/watch?v=7n0MBTRpND4)

 Like Al Bundy will never forget about this one time he scored three touchdowns in one game, I will never forget about the time when [I won a Microsoft CloudShow contest and donated the price to a child hospital](https://www.facebook.com/MicrosoftCloudShow/photos/pcb.1486882274730662/1486881964730693/).
 Yes, still proud of that one!